 Unaoil

-In July 2016, the SFO opened a criminal investigation to the activities of Unaoil, its officers, employees and agents, in connection with suspected offences of bribery, corruption and money laundering.
+In March 2016, the SFO opened a criminal investigation to the activities of Unaoil, its officers, employees and agents, in connection with suspected offences of bribery, corruption and/or money laundering.

-The SFO charged four individuals with conspiracy to give corrupt payments to secure the award of contracts in Iraq to Unaoil’s client SBM Offshore
+In November 2017 the SFO charged four individuals with conspiracy to give corrupt payments to secure the award of contracts in Iraq to Unaoil’s client SBM Offshore.

 • Basil Al Jarah, who was Unaoil’s Iraq partner, charged with two offences of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.

-• Ziad Akle, who was Unaoil’s territory manager for Iraq, charged with two offences of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.
+• Ziad Akle, who was Unaoil’s territory manager for Iraq, charged with one offence of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.

-• Paul Bond, charged with two offences of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.
+• Paul Bond was charged with two offences of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.

-• Stephen Whiteley, charged with two offences of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.
+• Stephen Whiteley was charged with one offence of conspiracy to give corrupt payments, contrary to section (1) of the Criminal Law Act 1977 and contrary to section 1 of the Prevention of Corruption Act 1906.

-In May 2018, the SFO brought additional charges against Basil Al Jarah and Ziad Akle relating to corrupt payments to secure the award of a contract worth US$733 million to Leighton Contractors Singapore PTE Ltd for a project to build two oil pipelines in southern Iraq.
+In May 2018 and December 2018, the SFO brought additional charges against Basil Al Jarah, Ziad Akle and Stephen Whiteley relating to corrupt payments to secure the award of a contract worth US$733 million to Leighton Contractors Singapore PTE Ltd for a project to build two oil pipelines in southern Iraq.

 Outcomes

 In July 2020, following a trial at Southwark Crown Court, Ziad Akle was found guilty of two counts of conspiracy to give corrupt payments.
 At the same trial Stephen Whiteley was found guilty of one count of conspiracy to give corrupt payments.
 They were sentenced to five years’ imprisonment and three years’ imprisonment respectively.
-Mr Akle subsequently appealed his conviction.
+Both subsequently appealed their convictions.

 In December 2021, the Court of Appeal allowed Ziad Akle’s appeal and overturned his conviction.
 The Court of Appeal also declined to order a re-trial.

-In March 2022, the Court of Appeal allowed Paul Bond’s appeal.
-The SFO declined to ask for a re-trial.
+In March 2022, the Court of Appeal allowed Paul Bond’s appeal and overturned his conviction.
+The SFO did not seek a re-trial.